10 Myths About the U.S. Constitution Most Americans Believe

 Universal History Archive\UIG/Shutterstock

 Both Jefferson and Adams were out of the country, so neither signed the Constitution.
 Jefferson was in France and Adams was in Great Britain at the time of the Convention.
-These are the presidential “facts” that aren’t true.
+This isn’t the only lie about these two presidents; don’t believe these presidential “facts” that aren’t true.

 The same signatures are on both the Declaration of Independence and the Constitution